xueyiju/chocopy-wasm-compiler-B/designs/CB-OPT-design-week7-update.md

 ```

 ## B. Modification on AST and IR
-We leave `ast` and `IR` as intact as possible.
-We are expecting to compute useful informations out of current framework instead of attaching the information to their implementations.
+Both are not changed.

 ## C. New Changes
 Two new files `optimize_ast.ts` and `optimize_ir.ts` are added to implement optimizations on `ast` and `ir` respectively.
+One debugger `debug_ir.ts` is added to print pretty `ir` representation and generate DOT graph.
+To use this debugger, a new dependency is added: `@diagrams-ts/graphviz-cli-renderer`.
+Also, the host machine should install [graphviz](https://graphviz.org/download/) as well.

 We have implemented a majority of our design decisions in "optimize_ast.ts".
-We have implemented dead code elimination, including unreachable instructions after return, instructions that only affects dead variables, dead branches, redundant code.
-Our program can also do constant folding for booleans and ints.
+We have implemented dead code elimination, including unreachable instructions after `return` and dead branches such as `if True` and `while False`.
+Our program can also do constant folding for all operations whose operands are constant.
+Further folding will be available when the constant propagation is facilitated.

-We have built a mechanism to determine whether the program has reached the final optimization or not as well.
-If not, the program will keep doing oiptmization steps.
+The optimization takes place in a iterative fashion until the source code remains unchanged during a pass.
+Currently, passes available are:

+* AST-Level:
+  1. dead code elimination
+  2. constant folding
+* IR-Level:
+  1. constant folding

 ## D. New decisions
-We plan to implement two more optimizations in the following weeks, which are combining redundant code and constant propagation.
-Most likely, we will try to use control-flow anlyasis metioned in class for our implementation on constant propagation.
-We decide to implement constant propagtaion in "optimize_ir.ts".
+We plan to implement the following optimizations in the next sprint: 1.
+Constant propagation 2.
+Liveness Analysis.

+Most likely, we will try to use control-flow anlyasis metioned in class for our implementation on constant propagation which indicates that we will implement constant propagtaion in "optimize_ir.ts" first.

+We also plan to implement liveness analysis at `ir` first since the control flow at this level is less complex, but it does not preclude our intention to introduce this analysis at `ast` since removing dead variable at the earlier stage may bring more benefits, and we can exploit more control-flow semantics despite its complexity.

+We already observe noticable difference in the optimality of enforcing the same optimization techniques at different levels.
+For constant folding, if we can merge operations at `ast`, less intermediate variable will be generated compared with applying folding at `ir` level.
+Although these redundant variables may be eliminated by further propagation and folding at `ir`, wipping the **seed** out at `ast` can definitely simplify the further optimization.

 ## E. Test